 - Prawns: I used cooked king prawns in this recipe, you can also opt-in for smaller prawns usually found in the frozen section in supermarkets.

-- Chicken: You can use leftover shredded chicken or buy chicken breasts, cut into strips and fry till cooked.
-I like to let the chicken marinade in a mixture of 1 tbsp soy sauce, 1 tsp salt and 1 tsp black pepper before frying.
+- Chicken: Use boneless chicken breast or thighs, dice the chicken into small chunks.
+I like to marinate the chicken in a mixture of 1 tbsp soy sauce, 1 tsp salt and 1 tsp black pepper before frying.
+If you have leftover shredded chicken, then you can use that instead.

-- Char Siu: Char Siu is barbequed pork which is roasted till cooked.
-If you don’t have Char Siu you can use any leftover pork meat.
-Pork lardons is a great replacement and is what I used in this recipe.
-If you’re using pork lardons, cook them before you start your stir fry.
+- Char Siu: Char Siu is barbecued pork which is roasted until cooked.
+If you don’t have Char Siu, you can use any leftover pork meat.
+I like to use pork lardons, it’s a great replacement (and it’s what I use in this recipe).

 - Vegetables: Peas, chillies, spring onions and garlic are used in this recipe.

-- Fried Rice Seasonings: To add flavour to the Singapore fried rice dish, soy sauce, salt, curry powder and sesame oil are added to create the takeaway style taste.
+- Fried Rice Seasonings: To add flavour to the Singapore fried rice: soy sauce, salt, curry powder, sugar, chicken seasoning and sesame oil are added to create the Chinese takeaway style taste.
 Instead of sesame oil, you can use chilli oil for an extra kick of heat.

 What Is The Difference Between Singapore Fried Rice And Special Fried Rice?